-Another way of modeling acceptance probabilities is by using linear regression on data points representing recent prices offered, along with the resulting acceptance rate [28].
-Acceptance probability distributions could also be trained off-line [2].
-Another option is to try to model the decision function of the accepting entities, based on their decision histories, e.g., using Chebychev polynomials [29].
+Another way of modeling acceptance probabilities is by using linear regression on data points representing recent prices offered, along with the resulting acceptance rate (Pardoe and Stone 2006b).
+Acceptance probability distributions could also be trained off-line (Benisch et al. 2006).
+Another option is to try to model the decision function of the accepting entities, based on their decision histories, e.g., using Chebychev polynomials (Saha, Biswas, and Sen 2005).

-Related work suggests some other aspects besides acceptance probability estimations to be taken into account as well when pricing products.
-For instance, current and future offers of competitors (outside options) could be considered [19, 20].
-In [32], outside options are considered as well.
+Related work suggests some other aspects besides acceptance probability estimations to be relevant for product pricing.
+Current and future offers of competitors (outside options) could be considered (Li, Giampapa, and Sycara 2004).
+In (Sohn, Moon, and Seok 2009), outside options are considered as well.
 Here, a dynamic product pricing model is proposed in which the price change of the product itself as well as the relative price of competing products is quantified in a price elasticity.
 Using scenario analysis for distinguishing between various situations of price elasticity (i.e., market conditions), the optimal pricing policy is selected.

-Market conditions can also be accounted for using economic regimes [15, 16, 18].
-A regime can be considered to be a set of conditions, characterizing the state of a system or process.
+Market conditions can also be accounted for by using economic regimes (Ketter et al. 2006; 2007; 2009).
+A regime is a set of conditions, characterizing the state of a system or process.
 Regimes provide an intuitive way of conditioning behavior in different scenarios.
-In literature, several approaches to regime identification and prediction have been proposed in different contexts [1, 11, 12, 26].
-In an economic context, traders could take into account economic regimes because the ability of decision makers to correctly identify the current regime and predict the onset of a new regime is crucial in order to prevent over- or underreaction to market conditions [22].
-Economic regimes can guide tactical (e.g., product pricing) and strategic sales decisions (e.g., product mix and production planning) [15, 16, 18].
+In literature, several approaches to regime identification and prediction have been proposed in different contexts (Becker, Hurn, and Pavlov 2007; Hamilton 1989; Hathaway and Bezdek 1993; Mount, Ning, and Cai 2006).
+Regimes are useful in an economic context, because the ability of decision makers to correctly identify the current regime and predict the onset of a new regime is crucial in order to prevent over- or underreaction to market conditions (Massey and Wu 2005).
+Economic regimes can guide tactical (e.g., product pricing) and strategic sales decisions (e.g., product mix and production planning) (Ketter et al. 2006; 2007; 2009).

-Finally, in case of known demand and uncertain supply, a responsive pricing policy, in which the retail price is determined after observing the realized supply, results in a higher expected profit than a pricing policy in which the realized supply is not taken into account [33].
+Finally, in case of known demand and uncertain supply, a responsive pricing policy, in which the retail price is determined after observing the realized supply, results in a higher expected profit than a pricing policy in which the realized supply is not taken into account (Tang and Yin 2007).
 Consequently, modeling expected or observed supply-side behavior in the product pricing process could contribute to profit maximization.